John and Vera Richter: Biography

 After his first wife's death, he remarried in 1918, to Vera Weitzel, a native of Pennsylvania.
 Little is known of her background.
 The couple moved to Los Angeles, where he became known as Dr. John T. Richter.
 Shortly afterwards, the couple established a raw vegetarian food restaurant, the Eutropheon (from Greek words meaning "good nourishment"), at 833 South Olive Street.
 In 1925, Vera Richter published a book, Mrs. Richter's Cook-less Book, which included many of the food recipes served in the Eutropheon, and received considerable local publicity.
 The couple favored eating fruit in the morning, green vegetables and nuts for lunch, and root vegetables and nuts in the evening.
 They were opposed to the use of coffee, sugar, salt, tobacco, alcohol, meat, dairy products, cooked food, and refrigeration, and promoted massage, heliotherapy, iris diagnosis, sun gazing, barefoot walking, and naturism.
 They defended the ideals of the Russian Revolution, and supported US socialist leader Eugene Debs.
-They lectured in the area, promulgated works on health and natural living by German writers such as Arnold Ehret, Louis Kuhne, and Adolf Just, and were regularly patronized and promoted by Los Angeles gymnasium owner, newspaper columnist and radio host Phillip Lovell.
-The Richters established two further Eutropheon restaurants in southern California, which Lovell described as "the only... restaurants in the country that function without the aid of a cookstove".
+They lectured in the area, promulgated works on health and natural living by German writers such as Arnold Ehret, Louis Kuhne, and Adolf Just, and were regularly patronized and promoted by Los Angeles gymnasium owner, newspaper columnist and radio host Philip M. Lovell.
+The Richters established two further Eutropheon restaurants in southern California, which Lovell described as "the only ... restaurants in the country that function without the aid of a cookstove".
 In 1936, Dr. John T. Richter published Nature the Healer, a book that went through several editions.
 The widespread use of the term "raw fooder" has been attributed to the Richters.
 They believed that, with a raw food diet, people should all live to be 140 years old.

 According to one source, "the Eutropheon's phonograph boomed out Hawaiian music while uncooked soups were served with a side of raw vegetables.
 The body builder community of Los Angeles's first weights rooms and fitness centers rubbed shoulders with the Californian Naturmenschen, the 'nature boys.'"
 The restaurant became known as a venue where the Californian "nature boys" – who included William Pester, Robert "Gypsy Boots" Bootzin, and eden ahbez – would occasionally work, meet, stay, and share experiences.
 There, ahbez met singer, songwriter and radio personality Cowboy Jack Patton, who heard ahbez's song "Nature Boy" and encouraged him to pass it to Nat King Cole; Cole's recording of the song became a worldwide hit in 1948.